digiltd/oh-rtd-test/IDE-Setup.md

 After the first successful local build it might be a good idea to build with maven -o (offline) afterwards.
 This option accelerates the project dependency resolution by 10-20x since it lets maven search it's local repository.
 Normally, snapshot-enabled projects are using external repositories to find latest built packages.

-Note that the IDE being installed by the above mentioned method _doesn't contain any code generation facilities_ (MWE, Xtext) itself since that setup caused difficulties on certain machines.
+Note that the IDE being installed by the above mentioned method _does **not** contain any code generation facilities_ (MWE, Xtext) itself since that setup caused difficulties on certain machines.
 The code generation is accomplished through the maven build.

 ## 'Vagrant' Instructions